krchmkn/spares-uikit/README.md

 1. Fork repo.
 2. Create new branch.
 3. Make your changes.
-4. Test you changes, add test files to branch
+4. Test you changes and add test files to branch.
 5. If you changed API, add updated wiki page (.asciidoc) to branch.
 6. Make pull request.